 Next, you must know how to drive a manual transmission vehicle.
 When we meet to initially handoff the keys, you will drive me around the area for a couple of minutes so that I can quickly assess your ability to shift gears and use a clutch pedal, unless we discuss your manual shifting ability ahead of time.

-This is a 2009 Pontiac G8 GXP in black!
+This is a 2009 Pontiac G8 GXP in black on black!
 The G8 GXP was only made for 1 year and there were only about 2000 GXPs made, of which, only about 700 have the manual transmission so you are driving a rare vehicle.
 This vehicle has the LS3 6.2 liter V8 straight from the factory, the same V8 that can be found in the 2009-2013 Chevrolet Corvette.
 The 6-spd manual transmission is amazing to row and a manual is truly rare in an automobile these days, especially a family sedan.
 But don't let the family sedan exterior fool you, with 415-hp (310 kW) and 415 lb./ft. of torque (563 Nm) plus the subtle but angry exhaust note, you'll fly under the radar of police but still draw stares when pulling up to valet on the Strip.
 Or you can blow the doors off other sporty cars with a 4.7 seconds 0-60mph (0-100kph) time.

 Literally, the only downside to all that power, size, and presence is that it sucks up fuel/petrol to the tune of 20 mpg (24 miles/imp. gal. or 8.5 km/L or 12 L/100km) on the highway.
 And in the city, it averages 13 mpg (16 miles/imp. gal. or 5.5 km/L or 18 L/100km).
 Combined driving averages about 17 mpg (20.5 miles/imp. gal. or 7 km/L or 14 L/100km).
 But it is a truly worthwhile price for the BMW-like driving dynamics and the American V8 muscle bass-line.
 In addition, this car sports ultra-high performance Michelin Pilot Super Sport summer tires so I'd recommend using the car to visit areas where the temperature will remain above freezing.
 However, when temperatures are in a comfortable range, these tires are ultra-sticky and invite confident driving along with the factory Brembo brakes.